 Young Children Love Repetition

-Sure, it’s a bit boring to start every class off in the same way but for young children (and older ones too?!), it’s all about repetition and review.
+Sure, it’s a bit boring to start every class off in the same way, but for young children (and older ones too?!), it’s all about repetition and review.
 They seem to thrive on it.

 You know how little kids love to read the same book over, and over, and over again?
-You can do some of the same things in your your young learner classes and have lots of success with that.
+You can do some of the same things in your young learner classes and have lots of success with that.

 Consider Starting with Circle Time

-My favourite routine is to have students sit in a circle and then we begin with a few questions.
-They are simple, easy to answer for the majority of the students and cover some key vocabulary terms.
+My favourite routine is to have students sit in a circle, and then we begin with a few questions.
+They are simple, easy to answer for the majority of the students, and cover some key vocabulary terms.

 Some Questions to Start Your Class off With